-- 1) Telecommunications equipment produced by Huawei Technologies Company or ZTE Corporation, (or any subsidiary or affiliate of such entities); - 2) For the purpose of public safety, security of government facilities, physical security surveillance of critical infrastructure, and other national security purposes, video surveillance and telecommunications equipment produced by Hytera Communications Corporation, Hanazhou Hikvision Digital Technology Company, or Dahua Technology Company (or any subsidiary or affiliate of such entities); - 3) Telecommunications or video surveillance services provided by such entities or using such equipment; or - 4) Telecommunications or video surveillance equipment or services produced or provided by an entity that the Secretary of Defense, in consultation with the Director of National Intelligence or the Director of the Federal Bureau of Investigation, reasonably believes to be an entity owned or controlled by, or otherwise connected to, the People's Republic of China.

-Small Unmanned Aircraft Systems

-All requests to purchase Small Unmanned Aircraft Systems (SUAS) with FEMA grant funding must comply with IB 426 and include copies of the policies and procedures in place to safeguard individuals' privacy, civil rights, and civil liberties of the jurisdiction that will purchase, take title to, or otherwise use the SUAS equipment.
-The Authorized Equipment Listing for 03OE-07-SUAS details ten questions that must be included in the Aviation Request justification.
-Please reference Presidential Memorandum: Promoting Economic Competitiveness While Safeguarding Privacy, Civil Rights, and Civil Liberties in Domestic Use of Unmanned Aircraft Systems and contact your Program Representative for additional information.

-Emergency Operations Plans

-Subrecipients must update their Emergency Operations Plan at least once every two years to remain compliant with the Comprehensive Preparedness Guide 101 version 2.0.

-Conflict of Interest

-To eliminate and reduce the impact of conflicts of interest in the subaward process, Subrecipients and pass-through entities must follow their own policies and procedures regarding the elimination or reduction of conflicts of interest when makina subawards.
+Telecom Equipment and Services Prohibitions (cont.)
+4) Telecommunications or video surveillance equipment or services produced or provided by an entity that the Secretary of Defense, in consultation with the Director of National Intelligence or the Director of the Federal Bureau of Investigation, reasonably believes to be an entity owned or controlled by, or otherwise connected to, the People's Republic of China.
+Please see FEMA Policy #405-143-1 for additional information.
+Small Unmanned Aircraft Systems All requests to purchase Small Unmanned Aircraft Systems (SUAS) with FEMA grant funding must comply with IB 426 and include copies of the policies and procedures in place to safeguard individuals' privacy, civil rights, and civil liberties of the jurisdiction that will purchase, take title to, or otherwise use the SUAS equipment.
+The Authorized Equipment Listing for 03OE-07-SUAS details questions that must be included in the Aviation Request justification.
+Please reference Presidential Memorandum : Promoting Economic Competitiveness While Safeguarding Privacy, Civil Rights, and Civil Liberties in Domestic Use of Unmanned Aircraft Systems and contact your Program Representative for additional information.
+Emergency Operations Plans Subrecipients must update their Emergency Operations Plan at least once every two years to remain compliant with the Comprehensive Preparedness Guide 101 version 2.0 .
+Conflict of Interest To eliminate and reduce the impact of conflicts of interest in the subaward process, Subrecipients and pass-through entities must follow their own policies and procedures regarding the elimination or reduction of conflicts of interest when making subawards.
 Subrecipients and pass-through entities are also required to follow any applicable federal, state, local, and tribal statutes or regulations governing conflicts of interest in the making of subawards.